Babaloopey/SwissUnihockeyWorker/readMe.txt

 	Edit the config File to your liking.
 	Start main.exe in /main

-	Maybe you have to install python in advance: https://www.python.org/downloads/

 You may adjust the Ids in the config.json located in this directory.
 The application builds the gui based on this file